LTUC/amman-dotnet-401d2/Curriculum/Class11/facilitator/Resources/MVCSetup.md

 # Default MVC Application

 Below are the directions to scaffold out a bare minimum MVC project for class 11.
 Each project you create will be different given the problem domain, but most of them should start with these steps to get started.

-### Set up MVC
+## Set-Up

 1. File >> New Project
 2. ASP.NET Core Web Application
 3. Create a project name (Do not use dashes, only use underscores if needed)